isuihko/selolaskuri/README.md

 New refactored version of Selolaskuri!
 Now all Selolaskuri's versions are under same Visual Studio's solution:
 - Selolaskuri which is WinForms version and desktop application
 - Selolaskuri.WPF, user interface created with WPF/XAML (WPF is newer than WinForms) and is a desktop application.
-More in https://github.com/isuihko/SelolaskuriWPF
+More in folder Selolaskuri.WPF
 - Selolaskuri.XBAP, user interface created with WPF/XAML and is a web application with the limit that it runs only in IE browser.
 More in https://github.com/isuihko/isuihko.github.io including executable.

 To choose, which of the application to run in Visual Studio, go to Solution Explorer, right click Project's name, Set as StartUp Project and then click Start.